 Feeling good about your last grocery store trip?
 You stayed in the natural isles, you made all the organic choices you could, and everything in your shopping cart exudes health with products plastered with images of fresh vegetables, farms, and natural colors.

 And yet when it comes down to it, you aren’t feeling the health benefits you thought you would.
-That often happens with greenwashing.
+That often happens with greenwashing products.

-Greenwashing is the food and beauty industries’ form of brainwashing, and although we’re living with it every day, the concept is something out of a dystopian future.
+Greenwashing beauty and food products are a form of brainwashing from many brands in the industry, and although we’re living with it every day, the concept is something out of a dystopian future.
 Companies of all sizes use greenwashing to trick consumers through creative branding into believing they are choosing healthier options.

 By using specific phrases like “all-natural” or “sustainably produced,” and visuals associated with health and nature, companies give the impression they are more environmentally friendly and healthier than they truly are.